tejaswini-roopa/DSA/README.md

 ## 👩‍💻 About This Repository

 > "Consistency beats intensity.
-One problem a day keeps unemployment away."
+My GitHub streak is the only streak I maintain. 💀"

 This repository contains my **daily DSA practice** solutions written in **Java**, organized topic by topic.
 Every solution includes clean code with proper naming conventions, comments, and test cases.